 This is where our guide comes to an end.
 Hopefully you discovered at least one hiking trail that sounds about right and will give it a go in the near future.
 You should know that if you’re a beginner hiker, you might find just any trail difficult to conquer, and expeditions lasting for a few days might have to wait for now.

 Don’t forget that there are many ways you can prepare for a hike, and a really important aspect is to learn about the trail before hand.
+Before you embark on your next trip, do read our basic winter backpacking tips to help you.

 Now, it’s up to you to share some stories related to these trails or any other in Alaska that we might have missed.
 Did any of these sound interesting enough or did we forget to mention anything at all about them?
 Hit the comment section for your thoughts.